Local Rule 3007. CLAIMS – OBJECTIONS

 (b) Responses to objection to claims.
 The time for filing a response to an objection to a claim and of the filing of any reply to such a response, is governed by the time limits set out in LR 9014(d)(1) and (2).
 A response to an objection is sufficient if it states that written documentation in support of the proof of claim has already been provided to the objecting party and that the documentation will be provided at any evidentiary hearing or trial on the matter.

 (c) Hearing on objections.
 If a written response is not timely filed and served, the court may grant the objection without calling the matter and without receiving arguments or evidence.
-If a response is timely filed and served, the court may treat the initial hearing as a status and scheduling hearing if the court determines that further evidence must be taken to resolve a material factual dispute.
+If a response is timely filed and served, and the court determines that further evidence must be taken to resolve a factual dispute, the court may treat the initial hearing as a status and scheduling hearing.
 Unless the court orders otherwise or for good cause, live testimony will not be presented at the first date set for hearing.
-The judge may order a further hearing at which oral evidence and exhibits will be received, or may, as appropriate, order that all evidence be presented by affidavit or declaration.
+The judge may order a further evidentiary hearing.

 (d) Bar date for filing objections to claims in chapter 11 cases.
 Unless otherwise extended by court order, all objections to claims in a chapter 11 case must be filed within sixty (60) days after entry of an order confirming the chapter 11 plan.